sbgadhwala/ST558_Project2/ST558_Project_2_Main_File.md

     stop(errorMessage)
   }

+  if (!is.numeric(speed)){
+    errorMessage <- "Speed can only take numeric values.
+Please enter speed again." stop(errorMessage)
+  }

+  if (!is.numeric(halfAngle)){
+    errorMessage <- "Half Angle can only take numeric values.
+Please enter half angle again." stop(errorMessage)
+  }

   if (speed < 0){
-    paste0("Warning: ", "The speed cannot be negative.
+    warning("Warning: ", "The speed cannot be negative.
 Proceeding with its default value of 0.") speed = 0
   }

   if (halfAngle < 0){
-    paste0("Warning: ", "The half angle cannot be negative.
+    warning("Warning: ", "The half angle cannot be negative.
 Proceeding with its default value of 0.") halfAngle = 0
   }